djefford/hacking/README.md

 # Hacking

 A repository for random hacking / learning scripts.
+Scripts are organized by language.